NullDesk/nullmailer/README.md

 There are two kinds of settings you can use.

-Example: standard SQL history store with `SqlEntityHistoryStoreSettings`:
+Example: Standard SQL history store with `SqlEntityHistoryStoreSettings`:

     var historyStore = new EntityHistoryStore<SqlHistoryContext>(
         new SqlEntityHistoryStoreSettings()